 If you plan to visit forested areas of Estonia in the summertime, you should take steps to avoid ticks.
-Tick-borne encephalitis and Lyme disease are widespread throughout the country and prevention of tick bites through use of topical repellants containing either 20% DEET, picaridin, lemon eucalyptus oil or IR3535.
+Tick-borne encephalitis and Lyme disease are widespread throughout the country and prevention of tick bites through use of topical repellants containing either 20% DEET, picaridin, lemon eucalyptus oil or IR3535 is recommended.
 Treating clothing and tents with permethrin if camping or expecting prolonged outdoor exposure is important.
 Those intending to visit parks or forested areas (even within parks in Tallinn) are urged to speak with their health care practitioners.
 Tick-borne encephalitis (TBE) vaccinations are given as a series of three doses, but are not available in the United States.
 Long term visitors should receive TBE immunization after arrival in Estonia.
 There are no vaccines against Lyme disease.
-For those with extensive outdoor or animal pre exposure rabies vaccine should be considered.
+For those with extensive outdoor or animal contact, the pre-exposure rabies vaccine should be considered.

-Tuberculosis is significantly more common in Estonia than in the US.
-For further information, please consult the Centers for Disease Control & Prevention’s (CDC) information on TB.
-Good information on vaccinations and other health precautions can also be found via the CDC website.
-For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website, which also contains additional health information for travelers, including detailed country-specific health information
+Tuberculosis is significantly more common in Estonia than in the U.S. For further information, please consult the CDC's information on TB.
+You can find detailed information on vaccinations and other health precautions on the CDC website.
+For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website, which contains additional health information for travelers, including detailed country-specific health information.

 Travel & Transportation

-If driving, you must always stop for pedestrians in marked crosswalks.
-Some Estonian motorists do not comply with this rule, so if you are walking, you should always be careful when crossing the streets.
 In rural areas, wild animals, such as deer and moose, and icy road conditions can create unexpected hazards.
-You should also watch out for dark-clothed or drunk pedestrians walking along unlighted roads or darting across dimly-lighted streets or highways.
-Winter roads are usually treated and cleared of snow, but you still should remain vigilant for icy patches and large potholes.
+Winter roads are usually treated and cleared of snow, but you should remain vigilant for icy patches and large potholes.

-You should comply with all traffic rules, including the following: Keep your headlights illuminated while driving; the driver and all passengers should use seatbelts; children too small to be secure in seatbelts must use child car seats; you should carefully comply with posted speed limits; do not use a cell phone without a hands-free device while driving; and right turns on a red light are prohibited unless otherwise indicated by a green arrow.
+Estonian law requires you keep your headlights illuminated while driving, even during the day.
+The use of seatbelts is mandatory in both the front and rear seats, and children too small to be secured by a seatbelt must use a car seat designed for their size and weight.
+Talking on cell phones while driving is prohibited, except when using a hands-free system.
+It is illegal to turn right on a red light.
 According to Estonian law, if you are involved in an accident, you should not attempt to move the vehicle to the side of the road until the police reach the scene.
 The Eesti Autoklubi (Estonian Auto Club), which is affiliated with AAA, provides emergency roadside assistance.
 You do not need to be a member to receive assistance, although fees are lower for members.
 To request roadside assistance or towing service, dial 1888.
 For ambulance or fire assistance the number is 112.
 For emergency police assistance, call 110.
 Please note that for both numbers, the level of English spoken by the operator answering may be minimal.

-AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Estonia, the U.S. Federal Aviation Administration (FAA) has not assessed the Estonian Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
-Further information may be found on the FAA safety assessment page .
+AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Estonia, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Estonia’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
+Further information may be found on the FAA’s safety assessment page.